 , published in 2005; and The Appreciation and Authentication of Civil War Timepieces

 , published in 2019.
 I also guest-curated a special six-month exhibit of Civil War timepieces at the NAWCC Museum, which kicked off with a scholarly seminar on July 6, 2019.

 My primary horological interests in American pocket watches are: the American Civil War and pre-Civil War periods; and early American watches generally, including those of the Boston Watch Company, the American Watch Company, and E. Howard & Co. (a.k.a. "early Howard’s").
 My current focuses are on watches, of both domestic and foreign make, with documented Civil War provenances, and “American Watch Company" Grade Walthams.
-I like pre-1865 English pocket chronometers too.
+I collect pre-1865 English pocket chronometers too.

-I recently created a website: ClintGeller
+I have a website: ClintGeller

-.com, to promote my new series of sci-fi/fantasy novels, but the "Pocket Horology" page on that site, named in honor of my old NAWCC chapter, discusses all of my past and ongoing horological endeavors.
+.com, to promote my series of sci-fi/fantasy novels, but the "Pocket Horology" page on that site, named in honor of my old NAWCC chapter, discusses all of my past and ongoing horological endeavors.

 I published a three-part science fiction/fantasy novel, "Gennebar Rising: Part I: Awakenings," "Part II: Into the Maelstrom," and "Part III: The Kozem King," on Amazon.com in 2017 and 2018: